ohmtech-rdi/eurorack-blocks/documentation/index.md

 ## Audience

-You should be familiar with either C++, Max or FAUST.
+You should be familiar with either C++, Max or Faust.

 You should know how to use a terminal and a shell like `bash`, but their usage are quite limited.